-If your child has special education needs, then it is important that you can provide the same level of support that is available through school.
+If your child has learning support needs, then it is important that you can provide the same level of support that is available through school.
 The Ministry cannot approve your application to home educate without first being satisfied that these supports are in place.

 Support for home educators

-Children and young people who are home educated and have identified special education needs can access support from the Ministry’s specialist services.
+Children and young people who are home educated and have identified learning support needs can access support from the Ministry’s specialist services.
 Any request for services will be treated in the same way as they would be in a school context.